sakaiproject/sakai/reference/docs/readme_i18n.txt

     Local ID: de_AT

 18) Swedish
-    Status: ??
+    Status: in progress
     Translated by: n/a
     Contact: Magnus Tagesson (magnus.tagesson@it.su.se)
     Local ID: sv_SE

-The default language locale must be defined at boot time, by setting the tomcat JAVA_OPTS property as follows:
+The default language locale must be defined at boot time (though this can be over-ridden by user preferences), by setting the tomcat JAVA_OPTS property as follows:

 -- catalina.sh -----------------------------------------------
 ## Define default language locale: Japanese / Japan